Skip to Content

 These other causes are also due to the lack of growth hormone produced by the pituitary gland.

 Dwarfism is common in German Shepherds 2 to 6 months old when symptoms of slow growth will be evident.
 No studies have confirmed the actual percentage of dwarf German Shepherds.
-However, the breed is prone, and 20% of German Shepherds will be carriers of the faulty gene.

 Pituitary dwarfism in German Shepherds must be taken very seriously when breeding as this is an incurable incapacitating disease that we could easily prevent.
-As long as mating between two mutated gene carriers is stopped, no dwarf German Shepherds will be born.

-The only way to prevent this disorder is by a diagnostic DNA test, as scientists have already identified the mutated gene as the LHX3.
+The only way to prevent this disorder is by a diagnostic DNA test, as scientists have already identified the mutated gene as LHX3.

 This diagnostic DNA test is available following 15 years of intensive research by The Companion Animals Genetics Expertise Centre of Utrecht University.
 It is one of the few tests available for genetic conditions.